lockss/lockss.github.io/administrators/manual/2.0-alpha3/introduction/security.md

 ## System Privileges

-Likewise, to demonstrate basic functionality, LOCKSS 2.0-alpha3 runs as a dedicated `lockss` system user **with `sudo` privieleges**.
+Likewise, to demonstrate basic functionality, LOCKSS 2.0-alpha3 runs as a dedicated `lockss` system user **with `sudo` privileges**.
 This requirement will be relaxed in future versions as we integrate better with the underlying operating system.